fuadsuleyman/graphql-task/README.md

 After you've completed the task, please

-1. commit your changes,
+1. Commit your changes
-2. zip the repo without the node_modules,
-3. send the archive back to the email that you got it from
+2. Send the new version of the repo back to the email that you got it from

-The time you spent on the task is accounted for, so hurry up 🙌🏼
+We will not judge the implementation details, performance, code style, variable names, etc.
+But we will judge the speed.
+(And the solution must meet the requirements of course 😊)

+Hurry up and good luck! 🙌🏼

 # 💜